 The locals nearly all speak English, but there is never any harm in knowing a few word such as ‘S’il vous plaît et Merci beaucoup’ (please and thank you very much).

-One of the most important documents you need, is your travel insurance and EHIC card.
-Hospitals which accept EHIC cards (European Health Insurance Cards) are not always easily accessible, so we highly recommend that you take out comprehensive private insurance.
+One of the most important documents you need, is your travel insurance and GHIC card.
+Hospitals which accept GHIC cards (Global Health Insurance Cards) are not always easily accessible, so we highly recommend that you take out comprehensive private insurance.

 Les Deux Alps – Our recommendation for skiing in the French Alps!